Kyriosity/read-write/README+/.net/README+/cs-malpractice.md

 ```

-Now consider that we submit a popular legal name "John" and land again in the catch clause.
+Now, consider that we submit a popular legal name, "John", and land again in the catch clause.
 Why?
-Filtering to the expected type doesn't exclude its throw from other code parts (e.g. internal bug of our register).
+Filtering to the expected type doesn't exclude its throw from other code parts (e.g., internal bug of our register).

 \___________